MrAlegator/Universal-Key-System-Script/README.md

 Universal key system is what will give you the opportunity to make money on platforms like *Linkvertise* and other advertising companies.
 The player has to get a key, after passing all the links, which he will insert into a special GUI line and click Submit.

+This key system can also work for regular Roblox Studio, if you want to make for example Admin Ponel with its own key, which will know only you

 All rights reserved!©